https://sipinternationalpublishers.com/announcement.phphttps://makeagif.com/gif/antibiotics-vs-bacteria-fighting-the-resistance-HfJU1X

 The dataset provided was generated using a deterministic kinetic simulation based on first-order reaction-diffusion and binding dynamics.
 This approach models the biophysical behavior of the assay components through specific mathematical rules rather than statistical replication of existing real-world data.

-Figure created by Google gemini
+Figure created by Google Gemini

 Data Interpretation